projecthorus/horus_utils/README.md

 Project Horus - Ground Station & Chase Car Utilities for High Altitude Balloon Tracking
 =======================================================================================

+**WARNING: As of July 2020, this repository is in maintenance mode, with fixes only being applied as required to make critical bits of software work under modern systems (e.g. with Python 3).
+Much of the repository will be in a broken state as Python 3 compatibility is added.
+Use the python3 branch.**

 This repository contains various libraries & utilities used for:

 * Routing of payload telemetry data from various data sources into the [OziPlotter offline mapping & prediction system.](https://github.com/projecthorus/oziplotter)